Queen's Tears Plant (Billbergia Bromeliads) Care Indoors, Propagation, Problems and Solutions

 The most popular of the Billbergia Bromeliads for growing indoors is the Billbergia nutans.
 Another of the Billbergia Bromeliads that is common is Billbergia windii which is larger, with the flower-stalks being about 18 in. long and the foliage is grey-green.

 Queen's Tears Plants are non-toxic to humans and pets.
-The plants are safe for cats and dogs.
+They are among plants safe for cats and dogs.
 However, the leaves bear short spines which may cause physical injury if handled with bare hands.
 Always wear gloves when handling these bromeliads to prevent injury.

 Where to Buy